Skip to main content

 How Does Your Record Map to Canadian Law?

 Every offence is different.
-Our Criminal Equivalency Report maps your specific conviction to the Criminal Code of Canada — showing the exact CCC section, classification, maximum sentence, IRPA impact, and your rehabilitation options.
+Our Criminal Equivalency Breakdown shows how an offence like yours may map to the Criminal Code of Canada, with the likely CCC section, classification, maximum sentence, potential IRPA impact, and rehabilitation options to explore.

 CCC section mapping